 North Carolina is known for its abundance of minerals and gemstones.
 Emeralds are among the many naturally occurring treasures in North Carolina.
-There are currently two mines open to the public: the Crabtree Emerald Mine and Hiddenite Gems Emerald Hollow Mine.
+There are currently two emerald mines in North Carolina open to the public: the Crabtree Emerald Mine near Emerald Village, and Hiddenite Gems Emerald Hollow Mine in Hiddenite.

 Crabtree Emerald Mine

 Contact the Mountain Area Gem and Mineral Association to schedule a visit to the Crabtree Emerald Mine.
 After being granted permission you must print two copies of a release form from the website.

 Sign and mail in one copy to the M.A.G.M.A.
 Club along with your check or money order for the total of your fees.
 As of 2018, the Crabtree Emerald Mine charges $20 per adult per day.